hannahilea/FlipDotsPi/README.md

 # Flip Board Pi

-Code to support running various applications---including a realtime weather monitor---on a flip board such as [AlphaZeta's flip dot](https://flipdots.com/en/products-services/flip-dot-boards-xy5/) displays!
+Code to support running various applications---including a realtime weather monitor---on a flip board such as [AlphaZeta's flip dot](https://flipdots.com/en/products-services/flip-dot-boards-xy5/) displays.
 Includes:

 - **Basic text display**, for both scrolling and static messages!
 See [the examples in the FlipBoard.jl quickstart guide](FlipBoard.jl/README.md).